|

 achieve a rare musical symbiosis.
 The husband and wife team have

-spent the last 20 years developing and perfecting their unique blend
+spent the last several years developing and perfecting their unique

-of Jazz, Brazilian and International Cabaret which has become their
+blend of Jazz, Brazilian Bossa Nove, and International Cabaret which

-musical signature.
-An eclectic repertoire including Great American
+has become their musical signature.
+An eclectic repertoire including

-Songbook standards, French love songs and irresistible Bossa Nova
+Great American Songbook standards, French love songs and irresistible

-sounds of Jobim is part of the reason for their impressive performance
+Bossa Nova sounds of Jobim is part of the reason for their impressive

-schedule, an average of 250 dates per year throughout New York,
+performance schedule, an average of 250 dates per year throughout

-New England and in Europe.
-The true test, however, is in live performance
+New York, New England and in Europe.
+The true test, however, is

-where "they deliver the goods".
-(7 Days Magazine)
+in live performance where "they deliver the goods".
+(7

-on the jazz greats from day one (Ella was the first recorded voice
+was raised on the jazz greats from day one (Ella's was the first

-she remembers hearing), and as a young girl she was captivated by
+recorded voice she remembers hearing), and as a young girl she was

-a dare from a friend.
-Singing a capella "My Funny
+contest on a dare from a friend.
+Singing a capella "My

-Valentine" and "Lady is a Tramp", she won first place,
+Funny Valentine" and "Lady is a Tramp", she won first

 in Chicago and sitting in as guest vocalist in many jazz clubs she